0xRar/FlandersWriteup/README.md

 ## Target details
 **Description**
-> Flanders simple and kind, always ready to to give a helping hand.
+> Flanders simple and kind, always ready to give a helping hand.
 His favorite catch phrase is `Okily Dokily`
 >
 > _Catch phrase sounds like a pass phrase, only without space_